 2020: "Well, left with 14 nm.
 What now?"

 We left our crystal ball out of the news, but surely Intel needs to make some important moves during 2020 year while it is still preparing its nanometer 7 plants around the world to launch a whole new generation in the future led by Jim Keller, one of the minds behind Zen Of AMD Which assured us that the future would be interesting.

 Two important moves are expected to happen at Intel during 2020 to keep your head above water with competitive products AMD In the desktop market.

 Another move we are likely to see will be lowering general prices and market share in response to competition AMD.
-There is a low likelihood that we will see prices in the market Intel, Since it would probably still prefer to consider its processors as "investment value" versus competition, which is especially helpful to investors.
+There is a low likelihood that we will see prices in the market Intel, Since it will still probably prefer to consider its processors as "investment value" versus competition, which helps especially vis-à-vis investors.

 All that's left is to hope for some good news about the sampling of processors in new production processes somewhere in 2020.
 The competition is not waiting for Intel and it will have to fill gaps with what factories such as TSMC can provide.
-This year and last year Intel Has invested huge amounts of tens of billions of dollars in its new plants and development centers (including the one in Kiryat Gat).
-We will see the fruits in the form of powerful 7 nm processors ... when ready.
+This year and last year Intel It has invested huge sums of tens of billions of dollars in its new factories and development centers (including the one in Kiryat Gat).
+We will see the fruits in the form of powerful 7 nm processors… when they are ready.